amirnn/paracpp/ReadMe.md

 ### 3. Process and Fork

 The fork() call provides us with the option to be able to create a new process.
+This approach has a considerbale amount of overhead and is not necessaraly the best approach.
+That is why the pthreads got theorized, standardized and implemented.

 ```c
 // a cheat sheet for Process handling in C/C++